Free ebook offering step-by-step guidance and tools to set up your performance management system.

 • Milestones (good for long-term projects)

-Select Excel, Word, or PDF depending on how the template will be used (see section above).
+Select Excel, Word, or PDF depending on how the document will be used (see section above).

 • Goal Title – A short, descriptive name